dougeby/IntuneDocs/intune/get-support.md

     -   For all other Intune issues, select **Mobile device management**.

     > [!NOTE]
-    > You might have to choose **more** at the bottom of the list to see all of the categories.
+    > You might have to choose **more** at the bottom of the list to see all the categories.

-3. Follow the instructions to open your request.
+3. To open your request, follow these instructions.

 ### Create a support ticket with alternate methods